Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 That sounds technically solid.

-Problem 2: The Multi-Cloud illusion
+Problem 2: The multi-cloud illusion

-"We're using Multi-Cloud, so we're secure."
+"We're running multi-cloud, so we're covered."

-(Spoiler: Most aren't.)
+(Spoiler: most aren't.)

 Problem 3: Backups that don't work when it counts